taboca/funevangelist-episode-030-rendering-lazy-and-eager/README.md

 # Episode 030 – The Lazy and Eager Grid Renderer

+* [Check Fun Evangelist Season](https://www.mgalli.com/s/evangelistcast) to see other chapters and support the project.

 An educational experiment on how browsers handle **lazy vs. eager image loading**, using a simulated slow server and **Puppeteer screenshots**.

 Modern browsers optimize network performance by deferring image loads until the moment they enter the viewport.
 Developers rely on this for faster first paints and lighter page loads.